Retroperitoneal Lymph Node Dissection (RPLND)

-Retroperitoneal lymph node dissection (RPLND) is a cornerstone of NSGCT management — for primary staging/treatment of clinical stage I or low-volume stage II disease, and for resection of residual masses after chemotherapy.
+Retroperitoneal lymph node dissection (RPLND) is a cornerstone of NSGCT management — for primary staging/treatment of clinical stage I or low-volume stage II disease, and for resection of a residual mass after chemotherapy.
+Because testicular cancer can be cured surgically even in the metastatic setting, a properly performed RPLND is both diagnostic and therapeutic.
 The clinical indications by stage are detailed in the Testicular Cancer topic; this page is the operative reference.
 Candidates should be referred to an experienced surgeon at a high-volume centre.

 Classification